drubinstein/pokerl/content/docs/chapter-1/the-loop.md

 ### Goal

 The goal of Tic-Tac-Toe is to win.
 After a player has achieved 3-in-a-row, the game will reset.
-We call the time it takes from beginning to the end of the game an *episode*.
+We call the time it takes from beginning to the end of the game an *episode* (more on this later).

 ### Environment